 Keeping left, queues, and opening hours

 To make it easier for everyone to maintain social distancing, we ask you to keep left when moving around Broadmead, where you will spot these guidance arrows and reminders.
-From Saturday 4 July, where it is not possible to stay two metres apart, guidance will allow people to keep a social distance of ‘one metre plus’.
+Where it is not possible to stay two metres apart, guidance allows people to keep a social distance of ‘one metre plus’.
 This means staying one metre apart, plus mitigations to reduce the risk of transmission.

 All shops will have limits on the number of people allowed to enter and you may have to queue at times – we know this may cause some delay but please be patient, listen to the advice from the queue marshals, and the store teams will do their best to get you inside as soon as possible.

-Some shops will be operating amended hours to begin with; we advise checking with your favourites HERE or on their own websites/social media pages before travelling.
+Some shops are operating amended hours; we advise checking with your favourites HERE or on their own websites/social media pages before travelling.

-We’re continually looking at ways to make Bristol Shopping Quarter even safer for everybody, so we have increased our cleansing resources and the City Council are suspending some bus stops to allow more space for pedestrians.
+We’re continually looking at ways to make Bristol Shopping Quarter even safer for everybody, so we have increased our cleansing resources.

-Since 15 June, it has been mandatory to wear a face covering when travelling on public transport and from 24 July it will also be mandatory to wear a face covering in shops.It is also recommended you wear face coverings in other enclosed public spaces where social distancing isn’t possible
+It is mandatory to wear a face covering when travelling on public transport and in shops.It is also recommended you wear face coverings in other enclosed public spaces where social distancing isn’t possible

 It is important to note face coverings alone cannot protect yourselves and others from viruses; hand washing, social distancing and other measures must also be followed.
 Please refer to UK Government guidelines.